simaocampanicodev/LP1Semana02/README.md

 <br>

 >In this exercise I worked with C#.
->Learned about using math, operators, special characters, if's and while's and started some simple ask-response ChatGPT.
+>\nLearned about using math, operators, special characters, if's and while's and started some simple ask-response ChatGPT.

 <br>
 <br>